Feel Better From Being Informed

 No, it’s not required.

-But it might make sense to at least do a Zoom or Face-time meeting in advance of hiring the lawyer, especially if your case could go to court before a judge or jury.
+But it might make sense to at least do a videoconference via Zoom, Face-time, or Google Meet in advance of hiring the lawyer, especially if your case could go to court before a judge or jury.
 Look for the lawyer to be able to listen and make good eye contact and be “presentable,” meaning, appropriately dressed absent an overly distracting mannerism.

 But don’t be too judgmental.
 Don’t look for “perfection.”
 It’s possible for a low-key, monotone lawyer to win your case methodically.
 A seemingly “low energy” person can also possess the ability to build a case block-by-block in a highly persuasive manner, absent flash or flare.
 Likewise, a dynamic speaker can make lots of noise, but prove to be “all thunder and no light,” holding the audience’s attention, but influencing exactly no one to rule his way.